expo/expo/packages/create-expo/README.md

 npx create-expo --template ./path/to/template.tgz
 ```

+#### Private npm registry

+Create Expo App does not support private registries.
+In order to use a private template, use the local tarball option.

 ### GitHub templates

 Besides the templates provided by Expo, you can also create your own or use a 3rd party template directly from GitHub.
 The `--template` flag supports GitHub URLs, including branch, tag, or even specific commit.